Parviz Natel-Khanlari: Biography

-Parviz Natel Khanlari graduated from Tehran University in 1943 with a doctorate degree in Persian literature, and began his academic career in the faculty of arts and letters.
-He also studied linguistics at Paris University for two years.
-From then on, Khanlari founded a new course named history of Persian language in Tehran University.
+Parviz Natel Khanlari graduated from the University of Tehran in 1943 with a doctorate degree in Persian literature, and began his academic career in the faculty of arts and letters.
+He also studied linguistics at the University of Paris for two years.
+From then on, Khanlari founded a new course named history of Persian language in the University of Tehran.

-Apart from his academic career which continued until the 1979 revolution, Khanlari held numerous administrative positions in the Iran in the 1960s through the late 1970s.
+Apart from his academic career which continued until the 1979 Iranian Revolution, Khanlari held numerous administrative positions in Iran from the 1960s through the late 1970s.

-Parviz Natel Khanlari was founder and editor of Sokhan magazine, a leading literary journal with wide circulation among Iraninan intellectuals and literary scholars from the early 1940s to 1978.
+Parviz Natel Khanlari was the founder and editor of Sokhan magazine, a leading literary journal with wide circulation among Iraninan intellectuals and literary scholars from the early 1940s to 1978.